 Jérôme Stevens in France sent a picture of another pedal fire Jeep (60K JPEG) of unknown manufacture.
 It has a rubber hose reel in the back, and the body has four sockets that appear to be designed for an overhead ladder rack, which would probably make it the most realistic of the pedal-car Fire Jeeps.

 This brand-new pedal car, possibly made in China, was being sold on eBay.uk in early 2009.
 Chris Kistell sent some photos, saying "It is surpringly good quality for the price.
 Unfortunately it came in a plain cardboard box and has no manufacturers stamp.
 The assembly instruction sheet gives no clue as to where it originates from either.
-There was an advertising flyer (100K JPEG) included in the box but I think this is simply for the UK merchant not the manufacturer."
+There was an advertising flyer (100K JPEG) included in the box."

 This all-wood flatfender is another recent product, built until about 2004 by Vilac, a French company which makes a wide range of wooden toys.
 Jerome Stevens found it selling for about 400 Euros in late 2003.
 The fire Jeep version is complete with shovel.